knowledgejunkie/nhos-ubuntu-plymouth-gnome/LEGAL.md

 Legal Notices

-NHSbuntu is a community initiative by Rob Dyke, Dr Marcus Baw and Gary Kennington.
+NHoS is a community initiative by Rob Dyke, Dr Marcus Baw and Gary Kennington.
 It was created to help reduce or remove barriers to adoption of open source technology in the NHS.

 At the time of writing, this project is in receipt of grant funding from Apperta Foundation a not-for-profit community interest company supported by NHS England and NHS Digital (HSCIC) led by clinicians to promote open systems and standards for digital health and social care.